 “My Dear Angel, What I have been dreading has come to pass.
 His Excellency General George Washington by order of Congress has appointed me to command of the Southern Army.
 God bless you my love and support your spirits.
 I am yours.” ~Nathanael to Caty, October 1780

 Nathanael and his second in command General Baron von Steuben rode to Virginia and stopped along the way to gather troops and supplies from various states.
 Their efforts were largely futile.
-Leaving Steuben in Virginia to continue recruiting efforts with Governor Thomas Jefferson, Nathanael went in search of his army, and on December 2, 1780 in Charlotte, North Carolina, he “found nothing but a few, half-starved soldiers who are remarkable for nothing but poverty and distress.”
+Leaving Steuben in Virginia to continue recruiting efforts with Governor Thomas Jefferson, Nathanael went in search of his army and on December 2, 1780 in Charlotte, North Carolina, he found the starving, ragged survivors of the Southern Army under Horatio Gates.
+His army numbered 2,300, but less than 800 of his whole force was properly equipped and clothed.

 Cornwallis lost 1,000 men at Cowpens.
 Furious, he went after Morgan.
 Nathanael ordered his wing to march to Salisbury, North Carolina.
 With a small contingent of guard, he set out through 300 miles of perilous loyalist country to support Morgan where they began a retreat toward Salisbury.